GruberMarkus/DMS-EPG-Update/readme.txt

 Details regarding the configuration options can be found in the file "sample.ini".

-The script is started via the command prompt and expects the path to an ini file as parameter: "cscript.exe RS-EPG-Update.vbs /ini:sample.ini".
+The script is started via the command prompt and expects the path to an ini file as parameter: "cscript.exe DMS-EPG-Update.vbs /ini:sample.ini".

-Per default, all script messages are logged in the file "RS-EPG-Update.log".
+Per default, all script messages are logged in the file "DMS-EPG-Update.log".

 If you need more configuration options, you should use the DVBViewer EPG Update script from http://www.dvbviewer.tv/forum/topic/41624-epg-update-script/.